Usage#

 Toy example#

 Tsinfer takes as input a Zarr file, with phased variant data encoded in the VCF Zarr (.vcz) format.
-The standard route to create such a file is by conversion from a VCF file, e.g. using vcf2zarr as described later in this document.
-However, for the moment we’ll just use a pre-generated dataset:
+For simplicity, we first demonstrate using a pre-generated .vcz file (later, in the Data example section, we describe how to create such a file e.g. from a VCF using vcf2zarr).

 import zarr